 The study will develop a typology of trajectories (case studies) to understand typical housing and mental health pathways.
 It will also identify failure points in the housing and mental health systems—failure points represent missed opportunities for early intervention, and potential key points for system improvement.

 It is intended that Trajectories will also contribute to an improved understanding of the housing needs of NDIS participants with mental health issues.

-Stage 1 explores people’s housing histories and the range of factors that have influenced their aspirations for and choices of housing, including the types of housing people live in; what housing they can afford; what housing they would prefer to live in; the role and appropriateness of Supported Residential Services and various forms of congregate accommodation (e.g. boarding houses, psych hostels); the role of NDIS now and into the future; and differences between the states.
+Stage 1 will explore people’s housing histories and the range of factors that have influenced their aspirations for and choices of housing, including the types of housing people live in; what housing they can afford; what housing they would prefer to live in; the role and appropriateness of Supported Residential Services (SRS) and various forms of congregate accommodation (e.g. boarding houses, psych hostels); the role of NDIS now and into the future; and differences between the states.

 Stage 2 will examine the costs to government and whole of government cost offsets for identified failure points.